ScriptRaccoon/ScriptRaccoon/README.md

 ### Welcome to my GitHub page 👋

-I like to build stuff with JavaScript.
+I like to build stuff with Vanilla JavaScript.
 You can find some of my projects here.
-Currently I am learning Vue.js.

 My biggest project so far is [Actors Info](https://actorsinfo.herokuapp.com/), definitely check that out and leave me some feedback.